 While VR hasn’t yet caught on among mainstream audiences for any application, it’s simply a matter of when, not if.
 And if history is any indicator, we know that the first companies to adopt new technologies have two significant advantages: they differentiate themselves as innovators, and they gain a competitive advantage by using a new approach for at least a year and sometimes more.

-In the high-stakes world of recruiting, any edge over your competition can be the difference between winning and losing a great candidate.
+In the high-stakes world of recruiting, any edge over your competition – such as the use of VR recruitment strategies – can be the difference between winning and losing a great candidate.